-Massive cargo ship turns sideways, blocks Egypt's Suez Canal
+Massive Cargo Ship Turns Sideways, Blocks Egypt's Suez Canal

 Published

-A massive cargo ship has turned sideways in Egypt's Suez Canal, blocking traffic in a crucial East-West waterway for global shipping, according to saFull Article
+Satellite data shows a massive cargo ship has turned sideways in Egypt's Suez Canal, blocking traffic in a crucial East-West waterway for global shippingFull Article

 Published

-A massive cargo ship has turned sideways in Egypt's Suez Canal, blocking traffic in a crucial East-West waterway for global shipping, according to saFull Article
+Satellite data shows a massive cargo ship has turned sideways in Egypt's Suez Canal, blocking traffic in a crucial East-West waterway for global shippingFull Article

+Nearly a quarter of a mile long, the MV Ever Given is one of the world's largest cargo vessels, and it's blocking one of the..

 A massive cargo ship is wedged sideways in Egypt's Suez Canal, blocking traffic in a crucial East-West waterway for global..